alphagov/govuk-infrastructure/docs/architecture/decisions/0002-use-aws-eks-terraform-module.md

 ## Consequences

-We can define fully configured EKS clusters quickly and easily, as many module defaults will be fine for our purposes for the foreseeable future.
+We can define fully configured EKS clusters quickly and easily, because many module defaults will be fine for our purposes for the foreseeable future.

 The EKS module has comprehensive support for many of the options for EKS cluster config (e.g. worker node types).